kkibria/slideshow-dist/README.md

 # What is Slideshow?

-**Slideshow** is markdown based tool to build presentations that can viewed with a modern web browser.
+**Slideshow** is a tool to build presentations using text files that can viewed with a modern web browser.
+The text is written in Markdown format.
-Markdown is just a text file with easy to understand formatting capabilities.
+Markdown provides easy to understand formatting capabilities.
 Markdown is widely used because of its simplicity.
 Authoring presentations with markdown becomes quick and simple.

 Check the [demo](https://kkibria.github.io/slideshow-dist/) to see Slideshow in action.